nikiforosbotis/StableMarriage/README.md

 # StableMarriage
 2nd exercise in Python

-This code contains the implementation of the algorithm which solves the problem of stable marriages (https://en.wikipedia.org/wiki/Stable_marriage_problem)
+This code contains a Python script with the implementation of the [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Stable_marriage_problem)